buehler/mse-project-thesis-1/src/project_proposal/main.md

 check if the access token is valid and allowed to access the service and finally transforms the credentials to valid basic auth.

+This pattern removes the error prone work since no additional code is introduced into "Service A" nor "Service B".
+Additionally, a declarative solution that is modularized and extendable does scale.

 \newpage

 # Deliverables and Critical Success Factors

-The following elements are delivered:

-- Analysis of actual work into the topic
+The project is expected to deliver the following results:

+- Report of the state of the art, the practice and a critical assessment of it
-- Softwarearchitecture of the proposed solution
+- Specification of the proposed solution
-- Proof of concept of the given scenario in @fig:should_situation
+- Proof of concept (PoC) of the given scenario in \*@fig:should_situation
+- Evaluation report of the proposed solution
-- OpenSource repository with the solution (PoC state)
+- Initial release in an open source repository of the PoC
+- Developer documentation of the PoC

-Additionally, a tutorial into the sidecar pattern is published onto a to be defined platform to provide reading material into the topic.
+Additionally, a tutorial into one or more topics of the project is published onto a to be defined platform to provide reading material into the topic.
+The tutorial provides material for 30 to 45 minutes of workshop-like work.

 A critical factor in the project is the generalization of the solution.
 The solution must be pluggable/modularized to add additional authentication